zuplo/docs/docs/dedicated/getting-started.md

 npx create-zuplo-api
 ```

-This command will prompt you to enter a project name as well as options for your
+This command will prompt you to enter a project name and options for your
 project.

 ## Configure Your Project